ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 >
 > > ## Solution
 > > 1.
 By looking into `/proc/PID/environ` file on Unix/Linux
 > > systems.
-Exercise:  find the entries in that file separated with the byte
+Try finding the entries in that file separated with the byte
 > > `0`.
 Use the `tr` command to separate them with a line.
 > > 2. `ps e PID` will list all environment variables along with their
 > > values